thepassle/astro-service-worker/README.md

 > This is awesome because it means that you can now get the document starting to request your (SW cached) CSS, JS, and other "header" resources *in parallel* with SW startup *and* the network fetch.
 None of the steps serialise until content comes back.

-Given that the `render` function is a tagged template literal which returns an `Astro` component, it seems like something like this should not be completely impossible in the future, but likely requires some changes in Astro.
+Given that the Astro's `render` function is a tagged template literal which returns an `Astro` component, which is an async Iterable, it seems like this future may not be far off:

 ```js
 class AstroComponent {